• My Account

 Diederik van Dijk, Cello

 Diederik studied cello with Ian Hampton, Eric Wilson, and Marc Destrubé, and Baroque cello with Viola de Hoog, acquiring in the process a Bachelor of Arts from the University of British Columbia and a Bachelor of Historical Instruments from the Utrecht Conservatory.
-He is a core member of Combattimento, the Van Swieten Society, and inter-arts ensemble Dark by Five and is frequently engaged as principal cellist with the Nieuwe Philharmonie Utrecht.
-In recent years he has also performed with the Orchestra of the 18th Century, Amsterdam Baroque Orchestra, the Metropole Orkest, Insomnio, Holland Opera, and the Pacific Baroque Orchestra.
+He is a core member of Combattimento and Trio da Fusignano and for years also of the Van Swieten Society, and inter-arts ensemble Dark by Five.
+Frequently engaged as principal cellist with the Nieuwe Philharmonie

 Natalie Mackie, Violone